TylerFlar/ibexicon/README.md

 ## Contributing

 PRs welcome!
-Please run tests and npm run lint before submitting.
+Please make a pull request with any changes to `dev`.

 ---